TomHAnderson/SinglyClient-PHP/README.md

-Singly Authentication for Zend Framework 2
+Singly API for Zend Framework 2
 ==========================================

-The Singly module provides authentication against any of singly.com's providers.
+The Singly module provides authentication against any of singly.com's providers and API access through a service object.

+Singly documentation may be found at http://dev.singly.com

 Installation
 ------------